-38. At the same time, the above-mentioned leading cases show conclusively that all recognised juridical grounds strongly support the claims of the United Kingdom, and not those of Argentina.
-Thus the Island of Palmas Case (page 870) and the Clipperton Island Case (page 1110) indicate that the British takings of possession described in paragraphs 6-11 of the present Application created initial British. titles superior to any of Argentina's pretended historical or geographical titles.
-The Island of Palmas Case (pages 838-840 and 867), Eastern Greenland Case (pages 52, 54 and 63) and Minquiers and Ecrehos Case (at page 65) conclusively show that to-day, in case of dispute, the primary test of sovereignty is the actual display and exercise of the functions of a State in and in regard to the disputed territories during the relevant periods.
-In the present case, it is evident from the facts set out in the present Application that it is the United Kingdom, not Argentina, that has displayed and exercised the function of a State in regard to the South Orkneys, South Shetlands and Graham Land, and especially during the decisive periods immediately preceding the critical dates, that is the period up to 1925 in the case of the South Orkneys, and up to 1937 in the case of the other two territories, as well as earlier.
+1110) indicate that the British takings of possession described in paragraphs 6-11 of the present Application created initial British titles superior to any of Chile's pretended historical or geographical titles.
+The Island of Palmas Case (pages 838-840 and 876), Eastern Greenland Case (pages 52, 54 and 63) and Minquiers and Ecrehos Case (at page 65) conclusively show that to-day, in case of dispute, the primary test of sovereignty is the actual display and exercise of the functions of a State in and in regard to the disputed territories during the relevant periods.
+In the present case, it is evident from the facts set out in the present Application that it is the United Kingdom, not Chile that has displayed and exercised the function of a State in regard to the South Shetlands and Graham Land, and especially during the decisive period of 32 years immediately preceding the critical date, namely, November 6, 1940, as well as earlier.

-...39.
-The United Kingdom, in its pleadings, will refer with greater particularity to the numerous passages in the four above-mentioned leading cases and in other authorities which support its titles to sovereignty over the Falkland Islands Dependencies.
-Although the present Application is necessarily preliminary in character, the special circumstances appear to justify drawing attention to the jurisprudence of the four leading cases, as an indication of how solid are the legal bases of the British titles and how devoid of any foundation the Argentine pretensions.
+37. The United Kingdom, in its pleadings, will refer with greater particularity to the numerous passages in the four above-mentioned leading cases and in other authorities which support its titles to sovereignty over the Falkland Islands Dependencies.
+Although the present Application is necessarily preliminary in character, the special circumstances appear to justify drawing attention to the jurisprudence of the four leading cases, merely as an indication of how solid are the legal bases of the British titles, and how devoid of any foundation the Chilean pretensions.